Keystone Town Markers --- A

 the famed piano maker who was born in nearby Fredericksburg.

-by Adam Prince) Founded 1818.
+by William Lawson) Founded 1818.
 Named for Liverpool, England.
 Liverpool

 was once an important town along the Pennsylvania Canal.